YajanaRao/Serenity/docs/ARCHITECTURE.md

 ## Plugin Architecture

-Instead of cloning modules into node_modules having a custom directory for modules would make it easiar to modify
+Instead of cloning modules into node_modules having a custom directory for modules would make it easiar to modify By Having PubSub architecture for plugins communication could get easiar

 ## References